ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 We would like everyone on all sides to join us & help get rid of the dark cloud.
 If you start to feel that darkness creeping back in, let it surround and absorb you, let it smother you then fall back to the Drave where possible, the cemetary otherwise.

-# Feel better _right now_
-Earlier I mentioned that one of our goals is to make you feel better.
-Why?
-First of all, we just want you to feel better.
-You're one of us and we've been there.
-You don't only deserve to feel better, you _have_ to feel better to help us unfuck this.
-We _need_ your help.
-Cleaning up this mess is punishment enough as it is.

-Second of all, we're really not trying to take anyone's pain away.
-Sometimes when you feel bad you just need to feel it somehow, and it can be offensive to run into a bunch of people telling you "just don't feel bad."
-But hear us out, we think the dark cloud is responsible for _making_ you feel bad; moreso than you would on your own.
-A few of the symptoms of being surrounded by the dark cloud are irritability, angst, dispair and in many cases spiritual violence.

-What we want to do is elimate the dark cloud and isolate you so that you know your feelings are your own.
-So that we know there isn't some puppet master in the clouds flipping switches in your head trying keep you down.
-Once we can remove the dark cloud, and you are _sure_ its gone, then take the time to feel your feels.

-Here's the test, if you trusted us when we told you to go to the cemetary, you can use that to check your emotions.
-Cemetaries are spiritual deadzones, and the dark cloud can't follow you in without being absorbed by the cemetary.
-So if you don't feel your best, go to the cemetary and let it all out there.
-We're betting that some of those feelings are being masterminded by the dark cloud.

-If you really have to, don't kick yourself just yet, save it for later because we've got to get you through the next few pages, where more of the fun stuff is.
-But _how_ do we make you feel better?

-# You are supernatural beings with supernatural needs.
-For some reason, if you visit the cemetary in person you come out feeling like a million dollars, but if you meditate on the cemetary you will feel drained.
-We've found that we can also supplement ourselves directly through our surroundings or indirectly through meditation.
-We are supernatural beings with supernatural needs, what is best for the human body isn't enough for us.

-Some may call this "energy vampires", but I disagree.
-Your kind has the ability to pull nutrients from your surroundings, it is so natural you don't even have to think about it.
-So if you are "malnurished", or feeling drained you are naturally going to absorb nurishment from your surroundings, including your humans.
-Its imperitive that your people take daily multi-vitamins at minimum.

-Proactively surrouding yourself with nutritious sources will improve your comfort and mood considerably.
-Please take some time out of your day and travel to the following places, spend 5 minutes in each place:

- 1. Produce section at the grocery store
- 2. Spice section at the grocery store
- 3. Vitamin Shoppe or GNC
- 4. Biggest crystal store you know
- 5. The pharmacy at CVS, Walgreens or Walmart
- 6. The Periodic Table of Elements - insert table

-If you are unable or unwilling to go directly, you can also envision yourself in each of these places for a moderate energy boost.
-Try imagining yourself in the produce section at a grocery store, walk through the aisles slowly, take in all of the oranges, grapefruit and apples, the cabbage, lettuce, leeks, carrots, black berries and blue berries, just envision yourself absorbing these things.

-Go over to the spice section, stand in front of it and just take it all in.
-If it feels good to you, keep going!
-Just imagine yourself slowly walking down the aisles of each of the stores above.